shayne-fletcher/zen/python/y-combinator/y.rst

   fact = part_fact (part_fact)

-We'd recover something tantalizingly close to the original factorial function if we factored out 'f (f)' into a function of one argument.
+We'd recover something tantalizingly close to the original factorial function if we factored out 'this (this)' into a function of one argument.
 ::